Pilates Tips and Workouts for Beginners

 Pilates was literally designed to suit all skill levels — the creator, Joseph Pilates, developed his methodology while he was interned during World War I to help his fellow inmates stay healthy and strengthen their minds and bodies.
 (In fact, the Cadillac — an elaborate piece of Pilates equipment still used today — was inspired by a makeshift resistance machine he fashioned out of a hospital bed, straps, and springs.)

 Pilates can improve posture, build overall strength, and help your weight loss efforts.
 And while Pilates has come a long way since its humble beginnings, one thing hasn’t changed: It’s still a great workout for beginners.

 How Often Should I Do Pilates?

 Is it okay to do Pilates every day?
 Yes!
-“That’s the beauty of Pilates,” Rogers says.
+“That’s the beauty of Pilates,” says Andrea Rogers, creator of Xtend Barre and XB Pilates on Openfit.
 “You can do it in some way every day, whether you’re on the mat or an apparatus like the Pilates reformer.”

 That’s not to say you have to do Pilates every day to see results.
 One study found that doing an hour-long Pilates workout twice a week was enough to improve core strength and posture.